 Dringk Eatery + Bar, Rancho Mirage

-A colorful riot on the inside, this newer restaurant on the north side of The River complex is also boisterous on the outside.
-Dringk is a great spot if you’re looking for a lively spring break vibe.
+A colorful riot on the inside, this newer restaurant on the north side of The River at Rancho Mirage complex is also boisterous on the outside.
+Dringk Eatery + Bar is a great spot if you’re looking for a lively spring break vibe.
 Its shady patio has plenty of room for intimate tables for two or larger groups.
 The Nashville Hot Chicken or Chicken and Waffles are standout dishes, but their cocktails are also fresh and fun.

-Whether you’re looking for a casual bite with the kids or something a little more special this spring break, you'll discover an oasis of culinary inspiration and flavor in Greater Palm Springs.
+Whether you’re looking for a casual bite with the kids or something a little more special this spring break, you'll discover this culinary oasis filled with inspiration and flavor in Greater Palm Springs.
 Plan your spring getaway with these great savings here.